Frazz by Jef Mallett for July 17, 2020

 6. Missing large

-mobeydick about 4 years ago
+mobeydick over 4 years ago

 Batteries (rechargeable) are a bigger topic of conversation now than they have ever been.
 Car battery capacity (ev), bike battery capacity, gigafactories, grid storage, long life rechargeable dry-cell replacements for torches, weather stations, etc etc